Terms and conditions

 Unless otherwise displayed the goods offered by the Company on the web site are normally in the possession of the Company and ready for dispatch.
 However from time to time shortages of stock will occur and if the Company can not dispatch any goods within seven working days of the transaction being initiated the customer can cancel the order and obtain a full refund.
 No claims for consequential loss will be entertained, under any circumstances and are specifically included.

 The Company may run special offers from time to time.
-Offers will be limited to 1 per customer unless stated otherwise.
+Offers will be limited to one per customer unless stated otherwise.
 Multiple special offers cannot be used in conjunction with any other promotions or special offers unless stated otherwise.
 Money off vouchers will apply to the goods value only and cannot be used towards shipping.
 The Company reserves the right to cancel, refuse or withdraw any special offer without notice.
 Full terms & conditions of specific offers are available at request in writing.

 FULL TERMS & CONDITIONS